bahrus/trans-render/README.md

 Here the tag "section" will be removed if attributes is undefined.

 **NB:**  Be careful when using this technique.
-Once a node is removed, there's no going back -- it will no longer match any css if you use trans-render updating.
+Once a node is removed, there's no going back -- it will no longer match any css if you use trans-render updating (discussed below).
 If your use of trans-render is mostly to display something once, and you recreate everything from scratch when your model changes, that's fine.
 However, if you want to apply incremental updates, and need to display content conditionally, it would be better to use a [custom element](https://polymer-library.polymer-project.org/3.0/docs/devguide/templates#dom-if) [for that](https://github.com/bahrus/if-diff) [purpose](https://github.com/matthewp/if-else).

 ## What does wdwsf stand for?